The Northern Cayes Belize Travel Guide

 Be aware of practices that negatively impact the environment or community.

 If you wish to donate, research local charities or community projects rather than giving money directly to individuals on the street.
-Directly supporting established organizations or schools makes sure your input is applied effectively.
+Directly supporting established organizations or schools makes sure your input is used effectively.

 Directly supporting local, family-run businesses channels funds into the community.